jxlarrea/ha-bt-proximity/README.md

 ### Home Assistant Configuration

 1. Install Mosquitto MQTT Broker in Home Assistant.
 [Instructions here](https://www.home-assistant.io/addons/mosquitto/).
 2. Add a new MQTT sensor in your Home Assistant configuration.yaml file.
-Make sure that the value in `state_topic` matches the room name and mac address that you previously entered in the `index.js` file:
+Make sure that the value in `state_topic` matches the room name and BT mac address that you previously entered in the `index.js` file:

     ```
     sensor: